abdifardin/abdifardin.github.io/about.md

 <p>Like many others, i quickly started to hate microsof technologies.</p>

-And finally `i have started conding in new Javascript frameworks like Angualr and now ReactJS` .
+And finally `i have started coding in new Javascript frameworks like Angualr and now ReactJS` .
 Learning from FreeCodeCamp, Udacity and Mozila.

-<p style="font-weight: 400"> Now i believe javascript is the most successful language and ReactJS framework with its Redux/Flux architecture is a revolution in the programming world.
+<p style="font-weight: 400"> Now i believe javascript is the most fast growing language and ReactJS framework with its Redux/Flux/Mobx/Recoil plugins is a revolution in the programming world.
 So i will continue coding with javascript :). </p>

 <h2>Skills</h2>